adroit-sites-llc/Adroit-Sites-LLC-Wordpress-Infinite-Expandable-Dropdown-Menus/README.md

 I don't know about these licenses currently.
 I believe the Wordpress and jquery licenses are open source.
 My company has the copyright on the infinite expandable drop down menu, but there was a bug.

-This was a 120 coding hours and $600 company loss.
+This was an eye, aka canine, tooth, a 120 coding hours and $600 company loss.
 Used to carry the data tools utilities

 The corrected version should be contained within.